timcowlishaw/discs-noia/README.md

 To build and preview your site run `docker compose build && docker compose up` then navigate to `localhost:8080`

 You can host your site anywhere that will host a docker container.
-I use [DigitalOcean](https://www.digitalocean.com/).
-Further deployment instructions to come!
+I use kubernetes on  [DigitalOcean](https://www.digitalocean.com/).
+I do a first deploy by running `kubectl apply -f manifest.yml` (and then  `kubectl set env deployment discs-noia-deployment TLS_EMAIL=<my-email>`).

+I can then deploy changes to the site by rebuilding and pushing my docker container, then doing `kubectl rollout restart deployment discs-noia-deployment`